 Part 2: Creating Feeling

 For this portion of the assignment, you will submit 2 photos.
 We will give you three feelings that we want you to convey, you will choose 2 of the 3 feelings to bring to life in your images.
-You should feel free to play with framing, focal length, color, lighting, camera placement, balance, depth, movement, or anything else that you’d like to compose your shot.
-Your images should have a human subject and you are encouraged to work with your actor from part 1 ,though not necessary.
+You should feel free to play with framing, focal length, color, lighting, camera placement, balance, depth, movement, or anything else that you’d like to explore to compose your shot.
+Your images should have a human subject and you are encouraged to work with your actor from part 1, though that is not necessary.

 Shoot two of the following three feelings (you choose which two):

 The feelings should be conveyed through your framing, composition, lighting, and other aesthetic choices you make while photographing, not just through the actor’s performance/expression.

 For part two, please name the photos of the feelings you chose as such:

 firstname_lastname_assignment3-scared.jpg(this is for scared or a feeling of doom)

 firstname_lastname_assignment3-empowered.jpg(this is for empowered or confident)

 That was a lot!
 Here’s a checklist to ensure you’re set:

 - You shot all 7 different shot sizes, enumerated above